techquest/api-jam/README.md

 ##How do I get started?

-See steps below:

 - Register on Dev Console
 - Create an Project App
 - Enable services on the App
 - Copy Client ID & Secret Key
 - Read API documentation (URL for each here)
 - Start Coding

-##How do I create Interswitch Security?

-See documentation [here] (https://confluence.interswitch.com/confluence/api/interswitch-services-authentication-specification).
-See sample code [here] (https://github.com/techquest/java-isw-api-utility-sample)

-##How do I create Interswitch secure data

-See documentation here.
-See sample code here

-##How do I create Interswitch auth data

-See documentation here.
-See sample code here.

 ##What APIs are available?